Yunustuzun/yunustuzun.github.io/docs/fiori/custom-tasks.md

 ## Prepare task configuration

-In the ui5.yaml file, we need to specify which task file to run and which runtime to consider.
+In the ui5.yaml file, we need to specify which task file to run and reference other tasks to which runtime to consider.
+In this example, our custom task will run before the standard task **replaceCopyright**.

 ````yaml
 builder: